realworldocaml/book/book/maps-and-hashtables/README.md

 ```

 \noindent
-As you can see, polymorphic compare produces a result, but it's not
+As you can see, polymorphic compare now produces a result, but it's
-the result we want.
+not the result we want.

 The abstraction-breaking nature of polymorphic compare can cause real
 and quite subtle bugs.
 If, for example, if you build a map whose keys